 WCM locations that utilize chemicals include laboratories, clinical spaces and service areas.
 SDSs for these must be readily accessible to all chemical users and emergency responders at each work location.
 Keep in mind that any accidents involving a chemical will require an SDS to be provided to emergency personnel, and to the attending physician so proper treatment can be administered.

-To assist the WCMC community in ensuring all students, faculty and staff have access to SDSs for the chemicals they work with, WCMC has made campus-wide access available to ChemWatch, an online Safety Data Sheet database consisting of over 20 million vendor-supplied documents.
+To assist the WCM community in ensuring all students, faculty and staff have access to SDSs for the chemicals they work with, WCM has made campus-wide access available to ChemWatch, an online Safety Data Sheet database consisting of over 20 million vendor-supplied documents.
 Using this database, you can:

 - search for Safety Data Sheets